Deborah Dunsire: EnVivo / FORUM Therapeutics / Xtuit

-Dunsire served as the CEO for a Fidelty Biosciences-backed start-up, EnVivo Pharmaceuticals, starting in 2013.
+Dunsire was the CEO for a Fidelty Biosciences-backed start-up, EnVivo Pharmaceuticals, starting in 2013.
 The company later changed its name to FORUM, developing late-state treatments for Alzheimer's Disease.
 When a Phase 3 clinical trial was unsuccessful, Dunsire left and joined Xtuit for one year.

 H. Lundbeck A/S

 Dunsire was appointed as the CEO of Lundbeck, a neuroscience-focused pharmaceutical company based in Denmark, in July 2018.